 By then, Vallabh and Minikel had been introduced to Ionis, and the company had agreed to provide them with antisense compounds targeted to the prion gene to test in mice.
 Holly Kordasiewicz, the head of neuroscience at Ionis, recalls the 2014 meeting.
 “We left the room saying we need to do everything that we can to help these people,” she says.

 The company gave Vallabh and Minikel a to-do list, which they quickly worked through.
 Patient registry?
 Check.
 Animal studies?
 Check.
 Biomarker to show if a drug is working?
 That research, too, is under way at a Boston hospital studying prion protein levels in spinal fluid.

-“Sonia and Erik are doing this with no real funding, just trying to make it happen,” says Jeff Carroll, another patient scientist (he’s got the mutation for Huntington’s disease), who introduced them to Ionis.
+“Sonia and Eric are doing this with no real funding, just trying to make it happen,” says Jeff Carroll, another patient scientist (he’s got the mutation for Huntington’s disease), who introduced them to Ionis.

 One problem not as easily addressed is that prion disease is astoundingly rare, quickly fatal, and rarely diagnosed in advance.
 That means there has been no great clamor for treatments.
 Maybe only 200 people in the U.S. know they have a time bomb like Vallabh, she says, and there’s not a single drug currently in human testing.
 Early on, Ionis let the pair know the collaboration was strictly academic and not a commercial prospect.